Frequently Asked Questions about our rescue. If you don’t find the answer here or on our website, we welcome your emails and phone calls!

 - Dogs: $175.00

 The adoption fee includes all vaccinations, heartworm or feline leukemia test, microchip, spay/neuter, geriatric panel, and for dogs, a collar and leash.
 You receive a copy of any and all veterinary records we have on our adoptable pets, including bloodwork results.
-All of our pets also come with 30 days of free pet insurance, a 14-day adoption trial period, and a “Home for Life” policy which means that you will never have to worry about what happens to your senior pet should you not be able to care for him/her any longer- we take them back into our program with open arms, no matter the reason.
+All of our pets also come with a 14-day adoption trial period and a “Home for Life” policy which means that you will never have to worry about what happens to your senior pet should you not be able to care for him/her any longer- we take them back into our program with open arms, no matter the reason.
 Our seniors have a home for life with Young at Heart.